 How much does it cost?

 Taking college classes through concurrent enrollment is much less expensive than taking those classes at college; traditional students and early enrollment students pay regular college tuition.
 Students taking concurrent enrollment courses pay $5 per credit hour, and courses are approximately $15-$20.
-Students also pay a one-time admission application fee of $40 to get their student records set up at SLCC.

 While there is a huge savings associated with concurrent enrollment, don't be tempted to take as many classes as possible just to save money.
 Without meeting the SLCC CE advisor, taking too many of the wrong classes can end up hurting more than helping future college students.